-Shika Snow Mountain (石卡雪山) is located 10 kilometers west of Shangri-La City (香格里拉市).
-The peak, elevation 4,449 meters, has seen heavy use by tourists taking the cable car nearly to the summit.
+Shika Snow Mountain (石卡雪山) is the most accessible 4000-meter peak near the city of Shangri-La (香格里拉市).
+Located only 10 km from the city, the peak is frequented by tourists taking the cable car nearly to the summit.
 From the upper station, the hike and scramble to the top takes 20 minutes.
-The cable car closed in 2023 with no word on reopening
+Several trails provide fine opportunities for hikers.

 Overview